Kolumittayi

 Kolumittayi (English: Stick Candy) is a 2016 Indian Malayalam-language children's film directed by Arun Viswam.
 The film set in the 1980s, tells the story of Unni (Gourav Menon) and his three friends Abu, Lalu, and Varkey.
 Others in the cast includes Saiju Kurup, Dinesh Prabhakar, Sohan Seenulal, Dr. Roney, Kalabhavan Prajod, Gokulan, Devi Ajith, Krishnaprabha, Priyanka and 30 other child actors.

-Synopsis
+Plot

 The film opens to the life of Unni and his friends.
 After having a blast of a vacation, they move to the 6th grade after the new academic year opens.
 The life in school brings lot of joy to Unni because of the presence of his crush Riya.
 Unni feels threatened by the newcomer in his class – Roney, who happens to be talented in various disciplines of art.
 Soon they lock horns and are in competition.
 Unni and his friends with their happy go lucky nature get into odds with their teacher.